the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 Code formatting

 When making code open, it is important to ensure that it is legible and easy to follow.

+Much like writing prose, there are a number of methods available to help make your code clear.
+These include use of whitespace, naming, commenting.

+Correct naming has a two-fold benefit.
+The first is that it allows you to communicate the purpose of a variable or object without additional commenting.
+For example participant_data is more informative than df.
+It can also let you see the flow of your code or script.
+For instance  participant_data_no_outliers <- filter.outliers(participant_data) tells the reader something about the function that the

 The style that you use is down to preference, however it is important to stick to it, and to ensure that your collaborators are using the same style.
 Style includes: variable naming; use of whitespace;